christophhagen/StateModel/Readme.md

 # StateModel

-Sometimes you want to create a small data model, and the common approaches seem overly complicated.
+Sometimes you want to create a small data model, without worrying about database schemas, migrations, model contexts and other details.
-In those cases `StateModel` may be for you.
+In those cases `StateModel` may be a good choice.
+It allows you to define relational models very similar to SwiftData, but with less management overhead, faster integration, and even advanced features like database synchronization.

 The main idea is to flatten models into a very simple, generic structure, so that you can use a standard database without modifications.
 Just define your models in code, and don't worry about tables, schemas, or any of the low-level details.